AonghusOD/ExampleCode/README.md

 https://localhost:3000/
 ```

-Database was hosted on an AWS server so data will not be able to be saved and only defaults displayed.
+Database was hosted on an AWS server so data will not be able to be saved and only hard coded values being displayed.

 ### Python
 IDE: Anaconda / Spyder